FlorianFehring/SWAC/README.md

 Documentation can be found as a webpage, self useing the SWAC and shows the components at work.
 See the SWACdoc repository for details.

-Any help improving this API is welcome.
+Any help improving this Software is welcome.
 See CONTRIBUTING.md for more information.

 This software is developed for everyone.
 Please use it wise for freedom, peace and equality.
 For all beeings.

+## Licensing

+Most parts of this software are useable under the terms of the LGPL.
+However some Components inside the directory /swac/components/ are proprietary modules – Not for redistribution or modification without permission.
+See LICENSE.md in the directories.